solana-labs/solana/docs/src/cli/delegate-stake.md

 use the withdraw authority to authorize withdrawing stake, and when setting either a new stake or withdraw authority.

-Stake and withdraw authorities can be set when creating account via the `--stake-authority` and `--withdraw-authority` options, or afterward with the `solana stake-authorize` command.
+Stake and withdraw authorities can be set when creating an account via the `--stake-authority` and `--withdraw-authority` options, or afterward with the `solana stake-authorize` command.
 For example, to set a new stake authority,
 run: